-5.3.4.
+4.4.6.
 Mix of Zeros

-- 5.3.4.1.
-The Fair Play System computer software programme will handle a mix of hard zeros, perception zeros or "A" grades in accordance with paragraph 5.3.4.4.
-In order for this to function correctly, the Chief Judge, if necessary after a conference as described in paragraph 5.3.3.3, must fill the Confirmed hard zero (CHZ) field on the judging sheets if a hard zero was in fact flown.
-If review shows the figure to have been correct, the "CHZ" box must be left open. - 5.3.4.2.
-If during this process the Chief Judge establishes that there is a mix of Hard and Numerical Zeros for the same error, i.e. it is only the extent of the error above 45 degrees that cannot be established, and these combined Zeros are in the majority for this error, the Chief Judge shall instruct those judges with the Numerical Zeros to change their score sheets to hard zeros and sign the sheets accordingly.
+- 4.4.6.1.
+The Fair Play System computer software programme will handle a mix of Hard Zeros, Perception Zeros or "A" grades in accordance with paragraph 4.4.6.4.
+In order for this to function correctly, the Chief Judge, if necessary after a conference as described in paragraph 4.4.4, must fill the Confirmed Hard Zero (CHZ) field on the judging sheets if a Hard Zero was in fact flown.
+If review shows the figure to have been correct, the "CHZ" box must be left open. - 4.4.6.2.
+If during this process the Chief Judge establishes that there is a mix of Hard and Numerical Zeros for the same error, i.e. it is only the extent of the error above 45 degrees that cannot be established, and these combined Zeros are in the majority for this error, the Chief Judge shall instruct those judges with the Numerical Zeros to change their score sheets to Hard Zeros and sign the sheets accordingly.
 The Chief Judge will then fill the CHZ field.
-Consequently, no judge will in this instance have a point added to his hard zero Anomaly count (C.8.4.2).
+Consequently, no judge will in this instance have a point added to his Hard Zero Anomaly count (see also the Sporting Code document "International Aerobatic Events: Statistical Method for Processing Scores"). - 4.4.6.3.
+Should a judge consider that a figure started behind the judges, the judge shall grade the figure regardless, but add the comment, "Behind" in the Remarks section of the Form A (respectively Form R or L).
+At the end of each flight, the Chief Judge shall determine by a simple majority (with the Chief Judge casting a vote as required), if the figure in question was started behind the judges.
+If the majority holds that the figure was started behind the judges, each judge shall change his/her mark to 'HZ' and all Form A's (respectively Form R's or L's) shall be countersigned by the Chief Judge.
+If the figure is deemed by the majority to have been flown in front of the Judges, the original marks shall be handled as with any other figure.

-- 5.3.4.3.
-Should a judge consider that a figure started behind the judges, the judge shall grade the figure regardless, but add the comment, "Behind" in the Remarks section of the Form A. At the end of each flight, the Chief Judge shall determine by a simple majority (with the Chief Judge casting a vote as required), if the figure in question was started behind the judges.
-If the majority holds that the figure was started behind the judges, each judge shall change his/her mark to 'HZ' and all Form A's shall be countersigned by the Chief Judge.
-If the figure is deemed by the majority to have been flown in front of the Judges, the original marks shall be handled as with any other figure. - 5.3.4.4.
-When a mix of hard and perception zeros, numerical and/or "A" grades exists, the following resolution will take place in the computer scoring programme: - a) "A" grades will first be set to "Missing". - b) If the "CHZ" box has been filled, then all other grades will be changed to "HZ". - c) If the "CHZ" box is open then "HZ" grades and any "PZ" grades shown to be anomalous will be set to "Missing".
+- 4.4.6.4.
+When a mix of Hard and Perception Zeros, numerical and/or "A" grades exists, the following resolution will take place in the computer scoring programme: - a) "A" grades will first be set to "Missing". - b) If the "CHZ" box has been filled, then all other grades will be changed to "HZ". - c) If the "CHZ" box is open then "HZ" grades and any "PZ" grades shown to be anomalous will be set to "Missing".